 Students should obey all parking ordinances.
 Las Vegas College is not responsible for any damage to any vehicle on the premises or in the area before, during, or after school.
 Handicap spaces are provided.
-Please do not park in the reserved parking areas for this building or the neighboring bank building.
 Failure to observe this rule may cause your car to be towed.